DimaBooka/ToDoList/README.md

 ## Development server

+After git clone firstly run `npm i` for installing dependencies local.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `node server.js` for a simple backend-plug server.
+Navigate to `http://localhost:8080/`.

+## Deploy

+Be sure that you have setup the heroku (look documentation on site).
+Run `npm start deploy`.

 ## Code scaffolding